rmngp/apidocs/source/index.md

 related pictures in our database.

 This documentation should help you discover our API, and includes some examples using the Ruby programming language, on the right-most pane.
+You can also explore the API live here: [http://doc.dev.rmn.af83.com/console/][console]

 ## Authentication